Rich107/opencode.nvim/README.md

   callback = function(args)
     -- See the available event types and their properties vim.notify(vim.inspect(args.data), vim.log.levels.DEBUG)
-    -- Do something interesting, like show a notification when opencode updates a response if args.data.type == "message.updated" then
+    -- Do something interesting, like show a notification when opencode finishes responding if args.data.type == "session.idle" then
-      vim.notify("opencode updated message", vim.log.levels.INFO)
+      vim.notify("opencode finished responding", vim.log.levels.INFO)
     end
   end,
 })